xen-project/xen/docs/misra/deviations.rst

      - Project-wide deviation; tagged as `disapplied` for ECLAIR.

    * - R14.4
+     - A controlling expression of 'if' and iteration statements having integer, character or pointer type has a semantics that is well-known to all Xen developers.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R14.4
      - The XEN team relies on the fact that the enum is_dying has the constant with assigned value 0 act as false and the other ones as true, therefore have the same behavior of a boolean.
-     - Project-wide deviation; tagged as `deliberate` for ECLAIR.
+     - Tagged as `deliberate` for ECLAIR.

    * - R16.2
      - Complying with the Rule would entail a lot of code duplication in the